nikkilr88/egghead-asciicasts/angular-1-in-the-angular-2-style/lessons/angular-1-x-test-an-angular-component-with-componentcontroller.md

 We're `importing Angular from angular-mocks`, and then we're defining a context for our test, and then we're using that to bundle those up.
 If we go into the Karma configuration file, you can see that we have **Karma Webpack**, and we're passing in our bundle to be, basically, pre-processed before it goes to Karma.

 Then from here, let's look at our category spec.
-We have a categories module controller, a component template with some very simple tests.
+We have a `CategoriesModule` controller, a component template with some very simple tests.
 We're just testing the name of the module that our category contains a category item, and that our component has template controller as controller equals the category's controller.
 There's not a lot to test here, but we are going to take this a step further and show how to test the actual component controller.

 Let's initialize some variables here -- `component`, `$componentController`, and `CategoriesModel`.
 Then from here, let's go ahead and do some additional initialization.
 Because we're testing a component, we need to import the categories module, and then we are going to mock out the categories model.